seanjahaupan/BehavioralCloning/writeup_template.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would remove the car's bias to turn left.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....
+I also used both the left camera and right camera angles and added a correction factor of 0.1 and -0.1 to the angles, respectively.
+This correction factor was chosen experimentally and seems to do a good job.
+Of course, these images and angles were reversed as well.
+For every line on the driving_log.csv, I was able to get 6 data points.

 After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I then preprocessed this data by converting the image from BGR to RGB.
+This is because cv.imread() creates the image in BGR format, whereas the drive.py file reads it in RGB.
+This mismatch will cause the car to drive over the dirt path.
+Converting it beforehand will keep the car on the track.
+In the model, I also normalized the data and cropped the image.
+This is beacuse normalizing the data will lead to a faster convergence and cropping the data will remove uninteresting data such as the sky and the car's dashboard.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as evidenced by the error output.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.